The Kugoo M2 Pro is a very versatile, very wallet-friendly electric scooter.

 If the scooter is broken on arrival, or if the order is mistaken, you can replace it or get a refund.
 The same may be true if you simply don’t want the scooter, although for that option to be available, the scooter must not have been used.

-If you buy through GeekBuying, you should receive all the support you need from the customer care team.
+If you buy through GeekBuying, you will receive all the support you need from the customer care team.

 Unboxing and assembly